Dutch set to further ease coronavirus measures as infection rate drops

-AMSTERDAM, June 24 (Reuters) - The Dutch government was set to further ease its coronavirus lockdown measures on Wednesday, allowing more people to visit restaurants, cinemas and theatres and to travel on trains and buses.
+“If it happens anyhow they will be closed back down,” he said in a televised press conference.
+“If you sing loudly, the chance of spreading the virus increases.”

-The government will no longer set a limit on the number of people allowed to gather in public places, as long as social distancing rules and health checks for visitors are in place, Dutch media said, citing sources close to the cabinet.
+Face-to-face professions, including sex workers, will be allowed to open their doors next week, he said in a televised press conference.

-Public transport will start operating at full capacity, with travellers advised to avoid rush hours as much as possible.
+The government announced the lifting of limits on the number of people allowed to gather in public places, as long as social distancing rules and health checks for visitors are in place.

-Restaurants, bars, cinemas and other public places in the Netherlands were allowed to reopen earlier this month, after an 11-week lockdown, but were still limited to a maximum of 30 visitors at a time.
+That will make it possible to hold music festivals and theatre performances, as long as reservations are made online, everyone can be seated, and there is enough space for 1.5-meter social distancing, he said.

 The Netherlands is among the European countries with the highest rate of coronavirus infections per capita, but the spread of the disease has slowed considerably in recent weeks.